Multi-Session Visual SLAM for Illumination Invariant Re-Localization in Indoor Environments: RELATED WORK

 \section{RELATED WORK}

-The most similar approach to the one presented in this paper exploits what is called an \textit{Experience Map} \cite{churchill2013experience}.
-An \textit{experience} is referred to an observation of a location at a particular time.
+The approach presented in this paper shares some similarity with the general concept of the \textit{Experience Map} \citep{churchill2013experience}.
+An \textit{experience} is referred to as an observation of a location at a particular time.
 A location can have multiple experiences describing it.
-New experiences of the same location are added to the experience map if localization fails during each traversal of the same environment.
-Localization of the current frame is done against all experiences in parallel, thus requiring multi-core CPUs to do it in real-time as more and more experiences are added to a location.
-To avoid using multiple experiences of the same locations, SeqSLAM \cite{milford2012seqslam, sunderhauf2013we} matches sequences of visual frames instead of trying to localize robustly each individual frame against the map.
+New experiences of the same location are added to the experience map if re-localization fails during each traversal of the same environment.
+Re-localization of the current frame in the experience map is done concurrently against all experiences of a location, thus requiring multi-core CPUs to do it in real-time as more and more experiences are added.
+To avoid examining all experiences, predicting next experiences to localize on \cite{linegar2015work, krajnik2017fremen} or selecting visually similar experiences around the current location \citep{paton2018can} can be used to test the most likely ones based on the current state of the environment.

+To avoid using multiple experiences of the same locations, SeqSLAM \citep{milford2012seqslam, sunderhauf2013we} matches sequences of visual frames instead of trying to re-localize robustly each individual frame against the map.
 The approach assumes that the robot takes relatively the same route (with the same viewpoints) at the same velocity, thus seeing the same sequence of images across time.
 This is a fair assumption for cars (or trains), as they are constrained to follow a lane at regular velocity.
 However, for indoor robots having to deal with obstacles, their path can change over time, thus not always replicating the same sequences of visual frames.
-In Cooc-Map \cite{johns2013feature}, local features taken at different times of the day are quantized in both the feature and image spaces, and discriminating statistics can be generated on the co-occurrences of features.
-This produces a more compact map instead of having multiple images representing the same location, while still having local features to recover full motion transformation.
-A similar approach is done in \cite{ranganathan2013towards} where a fine vocabulary method is used to cluster descriptors by tracking the corresponding 3D landmark in 2D images across multiple sequences under different illumination conditions.
-For feature matching with this learned vocabulary, instead of using a standard descriptor distance approach (e.g., Euclidean distance), a probability distance is evaluated to improve feature matching.
-Other approaches rely on pre-processing the input images to make them illumination-invariant before feature extraction, by removing shadows \cite{mcmanus2014shady, corke2013dealing} or by trying to predict them \cite{lowry2014transforming}.
-This improves feature matching robustness in strong and changing shadows.